MadLadSquad/UVKShaderCompiler/README.md

 # UVKShaderCompiler
-Shader compiler program for the UntitledVulkanGameEngine
+Shader compiler program for the UntitledVulkanGameEngine which compiles GLSL code to SPIR-V for use in both OpenGL and Vulkan